HCMID/ms-hackathon-2018/docs/tech/index.md

 ## Preparing for the hackathon

-The only software you need is:
+The only software you need is [listed on this page](../preparation)

--  a web browser
--  the free Atom text editor for our work.
-Please [download and install it](https://atom.io/) before coming to the hackathon.

 ## After the hackathon